QuiteAFancyEmerald/Holy-Unblocker/README.md

 # Holy Unblocker
 A website that can be used to bypass web filters; both extension and firewall.
 This is the public source code for Holy Unblocker.
+Works on a large number of sites including YouTube (Full Quality Support), Discord, CoolMathGames and more!

 Official Site: https://www.holyubofficial.ml/